Caregiver

 Helping Caregivers through Education

 The Area Agency on Aging 1B provides a series of educational opportunities for Caregivers.
-One of those programs is the Powerful Tools for Caregivers a program designed to help family caregivers in southeast Michigan and metro Detroit take care of themselves while caring for an aging or disabled relative or friend.
+One of those programs is Powerful Tools for Caregivers, designed to help family caregivers in southeast Michigan and metro Detroit take care of themselves while caring for an aging or disabled relative or friend.

 Here is just a few of the tools the class provides, and the caregiver can use right away.